DeathStar3/varicity-experiment/artifact-submission-files/INSTALL.md

 ### Checking that VariCity works

-- The script indicates that the `vissoft2021` image is used.
+- The script indicates that the `ist` image is used.
 - The Docker container starts, and runs the `webpack serve` command, which compiles the sources and exposes the project on `localhost:9090`.
 ```
 $ ./varicity.sh
-Using vissoft2021 VariCity image
+Using ist VariCity image
 Creating network "varicity_default" with the default driver
 Creating varicity ... done
 Attaching to varicity